What does Magari mean in Italian?

 Italian: Magari facesse freddo!

 At times, Magari may take on a more uncertain tone, a reflection of the ever-shifting tides of fate.
-In these instances, it may carry with it the meaning of ‘maybe’ or ‘probably’, as if to say that the future is but a mystery, and the outcome of our endeavors remains to be seen.
+In these instances, it may carry with it the meaning of ‘maybe’ or ‘probably,’ suggesting that the future is uncertain and the result of our efforts is yet to be determined.

-English: He is 30 minute late… Maybe he took the wrong way.
+In English: He is 30 minutes late.
+Maybe he took the wrong road.

 Italian: Magari resterò sveglia tutta la notte, ma non chiederò aiuto a nessuno per finire questo lavoro!

-English: I’d rather stay up all night, but I won’t ask anybody’s help to finish this work!
+English: I’d rather stay up all night than ask anybody’s help to finish this work!

-In still other instances, Magari may speak of possibility, of a chance that depends on a specific situation, a particular set of circumstances.
-It may take on the meaning of ‘possibly’, a reminder that the world is a complex place, and that we must always be ready to seize opportunities as they present themselves.
+In other instances, Magari can refer to a chance that depends on a particular set of circumstances.
+It may take on the meaning of ‘possibly,’ a reminder that the world is a complex place and that we must always be ready to seize opportunities as they present themselves.

 Italian: Magari prima di partire mandami un sms.

-English: Possibly send me sms before you leave
+In English: Possibly send me a text message before you leave.

 The origin of the word Magari

-Interestingly, the origin of magari can be traced back to the Greek word “makàrios” which has a very positive connotation, meaning “a great, blessed, or fortunate event”.
+Interestingly, you can trace the origin of magari back to the Greek word “makàrios” which has a very positive connotation, meaning “a great, blessed, or fortunate event.”

-Here is an example of magari as it would be used in Greek (with a positive connotation).
+Here is an example of how magari would be used in Greek (with a positive connotation).

 Italian: Quante volte alla settimana vanno in palestra?